Photonics-Bretagne/Python_Wrapper_For_Zolix/README.md

 C++ and Delphi drivers allow users to control the Zolix monochromators and to design their own acquisition programs.

 In this project, we implemented a Python-based driver to control the Omni-λ monochromators.
-This repository contains all files you need.

 ## Principle ##